 The short answer: yes!
-BB supports any …/basecoin and basecoin/… pair on Binance.
+BB supports any …/basecoin and basecoin/… pair on your exchange.
 If a stable coins or EUR doesn’t have a …/basecoin pair, then BB will automatically use the equivalent basecoin/… pair instead to make trades.
 In this case, the table on the portfolio screen will show ‘reverse’ in the order side column (as a sell order is reversed into a buy order through the basecoin/… pair, and vice versa).

 If you’re running BB on your PC, make sure that it doesn’t power off, as that will obviously stop your bot(s).